TechExeter/conference-2020/_speakers/saffron-hill.md

 {% include speakers-takeaways.html %}

 <h3>Bio</h3>
 <p>Saffron works for a charity, helping students get into STEM higher education, placements and careers.
 She studied Politics, Philosophy and Economics at the University of Exeter.
-Here she focussed on the crossover of the three subjects applied to the programming of Artificial Intelligence and robots.
+There, she focussed on the crossover of the three subjects applied to the programming of Artificial Intelligence and robots.
 She has looked at the political and economic incentives behind the ethical programming of AI and theories on how and why AI should be programmed in certain ways</p>